0xPARC/zk-bug-tracker/README.md

     )?;
 ```

-However, this design erroneusly suppose that any prover would be using the assignment function provided by the library.
+However, this design erroneously assumes that any prover would be using the assignment function provided by the library.
 A malicious prover can simply take the function and modify it to assign a different `Value::known` to `check`, even 0.
 This would cause the circuit to generate a valid proof for a `lhs` that is greater than the `rhs`.

 **The Fix**